mcappy/hello-world/README.md

 Helo,

-My name is Michael and I am excited to learn and understand how Github works.
+My name is Mike and I am excited to learn and understand how Github works.